×

 • Romans 8:35

 Because of Jesus’s sacrifice and our faith as believers in that sacrifice, absolutely nothing can separate us from the love of God.
-The Heavenly Father who loved us enough to have His Son die for us, obviously wants us to have ultimate and lasting fulfillment, He wants to give us “all things.”
+The Heavenly Father who loved us enough to have His Son die for us, obviously wants us to have ultimate and lasting fulfillment; He wants to give us “all things.”
 The world cannot rightly judge how we should live; only God can, He who loves us.

-In Rome, there were Jewish “authorities” who accused Paul of suggesting that, because God’s grace is increased when we sin, then we should go ahead and sin more (Romans 3:8).
-In this passage, Paul restates that because of grace, there is no condemnation before God, regardless of what the competing Jewish “authorities” might say.
-If God is for us, who is against us?
 The world can’t bring charges against us.
 We are in perfect standing with God, as far as eternity is concerned, because of Christ, and we can experience God’s love and approval if we walk according to the Spirit of life.
 Nothing can condemn us of wrongdoing if we walk in the newness of life.
 No circumstance or enemy can separate us from God’s love.
 God is sovereign over all.
 How unappealing the world and sin should be when we remember this.

-But we do not need to follow such manipulators.
-God, who did not spare His own Son, but delivered Him over for us all, how will He not also with Him freely give us all things?
 As believers, God is for us, the creator and master of everything.
-So if God is for us, if He has named us His sons and daughters from faith in the sacrifice of Jesus, who can condemn us before God, who will bring a charge against God’s elect?
-No one.
-God is the one who justifies.
-And certainly not these competing Jewish “authorities.”
+So if God is for us, if He has named us His sons and daughters based on our faith in the sacrifice of Jesus, who can condemn us before God?
+Who will bring a charge against God’s elect (v 33)?

 Biblical Text